Cultural Facilities Fund

 Feasibility & Technical Assistance Grant funds are not available for non-facilities-related planning efforts (such as an overall organizational strategic planning); site acquisition; regular operating activities; ongoing staff positions; complete architectural drawings; fundraising or marketing activities; or publications.

-Broad Review Criteria: As outlined in previous sections, the Cultural Facilities Fund statute establishes four threshold review criteria for all grants.
-All projects must provide evidence that they meet these four statutory criteria to be considered for a Cultural Facilities Fund Grant:
+The Cultural Facilities Fund statute establishes five threshold review criteria for all grants.
+All projects must provide evidence that they meet these four statutory criteria to be considered for a Cultural Facilities Fund Grant.

-- There must be a demonstrated financial need for a grant.
+- There is a demonstrated financial need for a grant.

 **Tourism is defined as: “a person traveling 50 miles or more one way to a destination or who stays overnight”.